matnad/pollmaster/setup.md

 ## Running the application

 - start a mongodb container using docker run -it -d -p 27017:27017 --name mongodb mongo
-- Create a secrets.py.
+- Create a secrets.py in essentials folder in the project.
 You can use the following template

 ```python
 class Secrets: